psibi/psibi.github.io/content/posts/job-watcher.md

 working on.
 When I started working for another client, we ran into the same requirement again, and that's what motivated me to split Michael's code out into a standalone crate.
-We've been using and iterating on the library for the last 3 years or so, for various clients, adapting it to our needs as we go.
+We've been using and iterating on the library for the last three years or so, for various clients, adapting it to our needs as we go.

 ## The problem